Find your happy place with acupuncture.

 - Rebates available in-house for private health insurance members

 Acupuncture does not replace all medical treatments available, and your current healthcare provider should be consulted before you discontinue any other forms of treatment.
-Acupuncture will often complement Western medical treatments through encouraging healing and recovery.
+Acupuncture will often complement Western medical treatments by encouraging healing and recovery.

 Chinese herbal medicine

 Cupping can be an effective tool for reducing back, neck and shoulder pain (read more about cupping here).
 It is generally not very painful but may leave some marks on the skin.
 These marks generally fade within one week.
 Cupping can easily be included in your treatment for a deeper release of tight muscles and tendons.

 Moxa (or moxibustion) is an important part of many Chinese medicine treatments.
 It is designed to warm up the skin and acupuncture channels for a specific therapeutic effect.
 Moxa is a dried herb or a charcoal-like substance, compressed into a stick or cone, and smoldered close to the skin.
 It is not intended to burn, only warm the area and often feels very pleasant.